gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/RFCs/Shared Lists.md

 - Should enable who is going to finish the shopping to select the person who is going to pay?
 - Should we create a screen of opened shopping, and let the customers open many shopping for each purchase list?

 ### For the future

 #for-the-future
 - Communication and commenting: Shared lists can encourage social engagement among users.
 Participants can be able to discuss items, leave comments, or suggest alternatives within the shared list.
 This fosters communication, facilitates decision-making, and allows for a more interactive shopping experience.
 - Personalized Recommendations: Shared lists provide an opportunity to enhance the shopping experience by incorporating personalized recommendations.
 Based on the shared lists and individual preferences, the system can suggest relevant products, discounts, or complementary items.
 This helps users discover new products and make informed decisions while shopping.
-- Shared Expenses Allow the customers to share the shopping costs when it is being finished
+- Shared Expenses: Allow the customers to share the shopping costs when it is being finished
+- Access control and permissions: Implementing access control and permissions to manage item addition, shopping, list sharing, deletion, and other actions